-The Directors are eligible to receive awards in terms of the Plan, but no awards were made to Directors who are not NEOs during 2022.
+The Directors are eligible to receive awards in terms of the Plan, but no awards were made to Directors who are not NEOs during 2023.

-The Committee reviews the compensation paid to Directors annually and was assisted by a market review by Deloitte.
-Based on compensation paid to Directors at other companies comparable to the Company and on the additional risks and responsibilities assumed by the Directors it recommends compensation paid to the Directors.
+The Committee reviews the compensation (also known as fees) paid to Directors annually and was assisted by a market review by Deloitte.
+Based on compensation paid to Directors at other companies comparable to the Company and on the additional risks and responsibilities assumed by the Directors as well as the number of Committees upon which they serve, the Committee resolved at its meeting in December 2023 to recommend to the Board increases in non-executive director compensation from \$90,000 per annum to \$105,000 per annum for non-executive directors and, for the chairperson of the Board, \$135,000 respectively.
+The Company adopts an all-in compensation structure meaning that it does not further compensate Directors for Committee meetings or attendance.
+It is anticipated that the Board will formally approve the increases to Director fees at its next scheduled meeting at the end of March 2024.
 Other than the relevant NEOs, the Company currently does not compensate Directors through the use of share based or option based awards.